andrewbechter/ImageProcessing/README.md

 ## Authors
 * **Andrew Bechter**

-See also the list of [contributors](https://github.com/ImageProcessing/contributors) who participated in this project.
++See also the list of [contributors](https://github.com/andrewbechterImageProcessing/contributors) who participated in this project.

 ## License